Being Italian, I remember biscotti always being in my grandmothers pantry or my mother’s cookie jar.

 1. Chocolate/Hazelnut: Use 6 oz chopped bittersweet chocolate and 6 oz of blanched, toasted and roughly chopped hazelnuts.
 Omit lemon peel or leave it in.
 I love lemon with chocolate.

 2. Walnut/Spice: 9 oz chopped walnuts, 1/2 tsp cinnamon, 1/2 tsp ground anise, 1/4 tsp allspice, 1/8 tsp ground ginger, 1/8 tsp ground cloves, 1/8 tsp ground nutmeg, 1 teaspoon vanilla, substitute orange rind for the lemon rind.
+When you brush the loaves with egg white, sprinkle with raw sugar.
+It adds a nice crunch and adds some needed sweetness.
 You could also do this with pecans

 3. Exotic: 6oz chopped macadamia nuts, 6oz chopped white chocolate, 3 oz candied ginger.

-4. Sicilian: 6 oz pine nuts, lemon peel, 6 oz golden raisins
+4. Sicilian: 6 oz pine nuts, lemon peel from 1 or two lemons, 6 oz golden raisins

 6. Double Chocolate: use 7oz flour (198 gram) and 2 oz (57 grams) Valrhona Cocoa Powder, 1/2 tsp espresso powder, 1 tsp.
 Vanilla, 6 oz bittersweet chocolate chips (I like Ghiradelli).
 The cocoa powder tend to be drying so I took the egg white I’d set aside to brush on top of the cookies and added half back into the dough.
 You can brush these with the remaining egg white and leave them plain or sprinkle them with Demerara sugar.